 Some landowners along the corridor may be entitled to some financial compensation from the federal government when the corridor is railbanked for interim trail use.
 Individual landowners will need to consult with a qualified legal professional to determine whether they are eligible for compensation and how to proceed with a claim.

 Typically, the adjacent property owner would not be responsible for any liability claims within the easement area.
-Any person who leaves that easement area will be considered a trespasser and cannot make liability claims against the private property owner.
+Any person who leaves that easement area will be considered a trespasser.

 Tax rates for properties along the rail line do not immediately change as a result of the trail.
 Over time, land near or along the trail is likely to increase in value, which may result in modest increases in property taxes.

 Yes!
-The Saluda Grade Trail coalition is seeking public input and will be actively engaging landowners and community members as part of an in-depth study that begins in the summer of 2023.
+The Saluda Grade Trail coalition is actively seeking public input and using this input to guide plans for the trail.
 Our goal is to better understand opportunities and challenges presented by the trail, and develop approaches that will best meet the community’s goals and priorities.
-In addition, there will also be multiple opportunities for public input in the design and preliminary engineering phase.

 The most important thing for the success of the Saluda Grade Trail is for community members to actively show their support.
 Sign up here for email updates about the trail, including opportunities to get involved.
 It's also very helpful for local governments, civic organizations, businesses, nonprofits, and other community groups to make and share statements of support.

-Yes!
-Your donation will help us match state and federal grants, so we can create the Saluda Grade Trail.
 To support the effort on the North Carolina side, donate through Conserving Carolina and select “Saluda Grade Rail Trail” as your donation purpose.
 To support the effort on the South Carolina side, donate through Spartanburg Community Foundation and select the “Saluda Grade Trail Implementation Fund.”
-Donations made through any of these nonprofits are tax deductible.
+Donations made through either of these nonprofits are tax deductible.